 The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguish between current and non-current.
-All balances are generally expected to be recovered or settled within 12 months, except for mortgage loans, financial assets held at fair value through profit or loss and net assets attributable to members, where the amount expected to be recovered or settled within 12 months after the end of the reporting period cannot be reliably determined.
+All balances are generally expected to be recovered or settled within 12 months, except for mortgage loans and net assets attributable to members, where the amount expected to be recovered or settled within 12 months after the end of the year cannot be reliably determined.

-(i) Compliance with Australian Accounting Standards and International Financial Reporting Standards The financial statements of the Scheme comply with Australian Accounting Standards as issued by the Australian Accounting Standards Board ("AASB") and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+(i) Compliance with Australian Accounting Standards and International Financial Reporting Standards The financial statements of the Scheme comply with Australian Accounting Standards as issued by the AASB and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.